-- 1. Open the flip and press OK [MENU] 2 times, 2°, 3". - 2.
-Select your desired picture with and press Right Soft Key [[Options]. - 3.
-Select the options to customize.

-Sends a picture message.

-Set As Wallpaper / Picture ID

-To Picture Place Accesses the Online Album,
+- 1. Open the flip and press or [MENU] 2 times, 2, 3. - 2.
+Select your desired picture with 💮 and press Right Soft Key 📼 [Options]. - 3.
+Select the options to customize. - Send Sends a picture message. - Set As Wallpaper / Picture ID - To Picture Place Accesses the Online Album, Picture Place. - Take Picture Accesses the Camera mode. - Get New Accesses on-line software downloads

-Picture Place.

-Take Picture Accesses the Camera mode.

-Get New Accesses on-line software